telerik/winforms-docs/gridview/rows/new-row.md

 ## Accessing the new row

-If you, for some reason, want to access the New Row, you can do it by getting the __TableAddNewRow__ object from
-          the *view* you are in.
+If you, for some reason, want to access the New Row, you can do it by getting the __TableAddNewRow__ object from the *view* you are in.
 Let's say that you want to programmatically make the New Row current.
 Here is how to do that for the main view:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\Rows\NewRow.cs region=makingNewRowCurrent}}
 {{source=..\SamplesVB\GridView\Rows\NewRow.vb region=makingNewRowCurrent}}